formancehq/docs/docs/payments/connectors/generic/getting-started.md

 fctl ui
 ```

-Navigate to the Payments page.
+Navigate to the Connectivity page.
 You should see a list of payments that have been imported from the fake Payment Service Provider.

 ![Generic connector transactions](./transactions-generic.png)